ginger51011/hehe-maker/README.md

 ## Running the program

+**Update: Since version 1.3.13, HeHE-maker now supports direct paths; All functions can now be called on filepaths**

 Simply use `hehemaker -i "<path to input>" -o "<path to output>"` and the script will create print.pdf and web.pdf at the specified path.
 The path can either be full, like `C:\\User\\...\\example` or relative, or be omitted for HeHE-maker to default to the current directory.

 If you are on Windows and this fails, check to see if Python and Python/Scripts are in your PATH-variables (Swe: *Miljövariabler*).